Is Verb Technology Company Inc. (VERB) a good stock to buy now?

-Verb Technology Company Inc. (NASDAQ: VERB) is -11.52% lower on its value in year-to-date trading and has touched a low of $0.98 and a high of $3.10 in the current 52-week trading range.
+Verb Technology Company Inc. (NASDAQ: VERB) is -15.76% lower on its value in year-to-date trading and has touched a low of $0.98 and a high of $3.10 in the current 52-week trading range.
 The question becomes, what are the chances the stock will make a comeback and enjoy potential growth.
 Why not look at analysts view on what the future holds for the stock.
-The VERB stock was last observed hovering at around $1.42 in the last trading session, with the day’s gains setting it 0.04% off its average median price target of $3.15 for the next 12 months.
-It is also 63.5% off the consensus price target high of $4.00 offered by 3 analysts, but current levels are 46.91% higher than the price target low of $2.75 for the same period.
+The VERB stock was last observed hovering at around $1.44 in the last trading session, with the day’s loss setting it -0.05% off its average median price target of $3.15 for the next 12 months.
+It is also 65.25% off the consensus price target high of $4.00 offered by 3 analysts, but current levels are 49.45% higher than the price target low of $2.75 for the same period.

 The 2021 Backdoor Crypto Portfolio (free)